rmr282/ATM/README.md

 The “saved” directories from the eHost annotation task were stored for every group member under the name “saved- groupNumber-annotatorName”.

 **Assignment 3**
-During this phase the preprocessing and feature extraction file was created.
-This can be run with running the process_extract_final.py file.
+During this phase the preprocessing and feature extraction file was performed (run process_extract_final.py file).

 **Assignment 4**
 To be announced.